hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/149_vedantism_2.md

 to him; the same was the case with Varuna.
 In this way it went on, and some of these Mantras depicting the characteristics of these gods were marvellous, and the language was exceedingly grand.
-The speaker here repeated the famous *Nâsadiya Sukta* which describes the Pralaya state and in which occurs the idea of "Darkness covering darkness", and asked if the persons that described these sublime ideas in such poetic thought were uncivilised and uncultured, then what we should call ourselves.
+The speaker here repeated the famous *Nāsadiya Sukta* which describes the Pralaya state and in which occurs the idea of "Darkness covering darkness", and asked if the persons that described these sublime ideas in such poetic thought were uncivilised and uncultured, then what we should call ourselves.
 It